samitbasu/surfer-project-rhdl/README.md

 Linux, Mac and Windows.
 For convenience we also provide pre-built Linux and Windows binaries.

+If you want to include the [AccessKit](https://accesskit.dev/) integration from eframe, add `--features accesskit` at the end of any `cargo build` or `cargo install` command.

 ### Compiling from source

 Surfer depends on openssl, install it via your package manager